c4tom/DreamDevBox/docs/intermediate/configure-php-xdebug/linux/sublime.rst

 Prerequisites
 =============

-Ensure you know how to customize ``php.ini`` values for the Devilbox and have a rough understanding about common Xdebug options.
+Ensure you know how to customize ``php.ini`` values for the DreamDevBox and have a rough understanding about common Xdebug options.

 .. seealso::